SergiyMukha/class---Coder/README.md

 /*
 ***class Coder***

-This class is used to encrypt and decrypt C-style strings.
+This class is used to encrypt and decrypt C-style strings and character array.
 */